-During 2016, this trend was substantially modified by increasing recruitment levels at more than five times above the historical average which was sustained in 2017.
-In 2017, the total biomass showed a slight increase.
-SSB was estimated at the management target level (41,300t).
-Fishing mortality below the target F{RMS} set through the management plan at 0.46.
-Therefore the stock was described as being under exploited.
+In 2017 total biomass showed a slight increase.
+SSB was estimated at management target level (41,300t).
+Fishing mortality below the target F{RMS} was set through the management plan at 0.46.
+Therefore, the stock was described as being under exploited.
 For 2017, a preliminary TAC was set at 50,700t due to an increase in recruitment levels.
 Set TACs were in line with the upper limit of the advised TAC range.
-The Committee then recommended a TAC of 40,000t for 2018.
+CCT-PP then recommended a TAC of 40,000t for 2018.